ryanlelek/raneto-devops/README.md

 Easily configure a remote machine to host your Raneto documentation.
 **Check out [AnsibleTutorials.com](http://www.ansibletutorials.com) for more DevOps scripts!**

+# Note!
+This repository is going to be sliced and diced into modules and then published to Ansible Galaxy.
+If you like what you see, I'd suggest following me on my profile and/or sending me an email instead of starring the repo.

 # Limitations
 - Requires Mac OS X (Tested with v10.9 Mavericks)
 - Tested only with Ubuntu v14.04